v-buchkov/hse_volatility_project/README.md

 # The Team:
 * Svetlana Scherbakova - ...
 * Vyacheslav Buchkov - structured products professional with experience in vanilla and exotics pricing
-* Tatyana Panyutina - ...
+* Tatyana Panyutina - data engineer
 * Eduard Achikyan - market risk analyst

 The project is Python-driven.